 Speaking of surfaces, the traction may not be the best on wet or gravelly ground.
 If you’re training on the road in good weather, though, you’ll find these to be perfectly adequate.

-They also feature a very breathable upper, so there’s no need to worry about your feet overheating on a long run.
+They feature a very breathable upper, so there’s no need to worry about your feet overheating on a long run.
 Something we like is the 4mm heel drop, which gives your toes a slight break as you aren’t leaning as far forward as you may be in other shoes.

 - Weight of 7.8 ounces (men’s), 6.9 ounces (women’s)

 - 4mm heel drop

 - Not as much grip as other shoes

 Zero drop running shoes have some noticeable advantages over others, one of which being that they tend to be lighter because they use less cushioning material.
 That’s quite true for these Altras, coming in at 8.5 ounces for the men’s shoe and 6.9 ounces for the women’s.

 The sole is more definitely foot-shaped than others, although some may find that it doesn’t quite suit their foot.
 An unusual feature of this shoe is the skinny mid-foot, which adds an element of support but may not be comfy for those with wider feet.